isabella232/gcp_redis_enterprise/readme.md

     <img alt="Open Redis Enterprise from the Partner solutions menu" src="images/sandwich.png" width=200/>

 3. If this is your first time launching this then you will see "Purchase" in the place of "Manager on Provider" below.
-It's OK to click purchase as it will not charge you anything at that time.
+It's OK to click purchase as it will not charge you anything at that time (`billing.admin` or `billing.owner` permissions required).
 You will only be charged after you provision databases within a subscription.
 Now click "Manager on Provider".

     <img alt="Purchase or Manage on Provider" src="images/purchase.png" width=400/>